Our Lives

-Malcolm has written or edited another 21 volumes and has published over 150 other academic and popular essays.
-He earned advanced degrees in theology, history, and Scripture from Oxford University (2000), Duke University (1996), and Southwestern Seminary (1991).
-(After completing a Bachelor of Science in Finance from Louisiana State University in Shreveport, Malcolm also served as the Chief Financial Officer of a Real Estate and Development Corporation.)
-The 55 research students he has mentored now serve as church, university, and denominational leaders in the United States, Germany, Ukraine, China, India, Korea, Nigeria, Chile, and the Middle East.
+Malcolm has written 11 monographs and edited 23 volumes, while publishing over 165 other academic and popular essays on biblical theology, classical theology, theological method, Baptist history and identity, evangelical history and identity, religious liberty, and practical theology.
+He earned advanced degrees in biblical studies, historical theology, and systematic theology from Oxford University (2000), Duke University (1996), and Southwestern Seminary (1991).
+After completing a Bachelor of Science in Finance from Louisiana State University in Shreveport, Malcolm served for over two decades as the Chief Financial Officer of a real estate investment corporation.

 Karen is a popular speaker for women’s conferences and has contributed essays on the Trinity, on women as teachers, and on family Bible teaching.
 She regularly serves Southwestern Seminary as Adjunct Professor of Women’s Studies, focusing upon courses in the Old Testament and the New Testament.